gaboom/nobe/README.md

 - Write stories in simple text.
 - Stories are composed of steps.
 Stories can be composed into other stories.
-- Enact stories in scenarios with different data.
+- Enact stories in different scenarios by performing actors' matching steps.

 Roadmap (v0.1)
 ---